Thank you , Unslightlyviewings, NightsPoison (awesome name btw), U-Madder, and ForeverTwatDarius for reviewing! Your words are infinitely inspiring!

 "Later," Mrs. Summers choked out, turning her face from Anna's chest to get easier access to air.
 "I can't swallow yet."

 "Here, sit down," Anna directed, guiding her mother to the ladder and sitting her down on one of the middle rungs.

-"Oh dear," Mrs. Summers groaned as she slowly bent her sore legs and sat down.
+"Oh dear," Mrs. Summers groaned as she slowly bent her sore legs.

-"It's not that high, ma," Anna stated, watching her mother lean her head back and close her eyes from exhaustion.
+"It's not that high, ma," Anna stated, watching her mother lean her head back and close her eyes.

 Mrs. Summers groaned and leaned her head back, her eyes again closed.
 "I didn't think I'd make it."

-"And what a shame that would've been," came Elsa's sarcastic voice from beside Anna.
-Anna jumped slightly, startled by her wife's sudden appearance at her side.
+"And what a shame that would've been."
+Anna jumped, startled by her wife's sudden appearance at her side.